-With the ferry booking process starting a year in advance of the upcoming event not all customers who book a ticket and pay a deposit proceeds and pay’s the final balance.
-All of the unpaid bookings are held in the system before being released to the public in early March, this is the last chance you will have to secure your preferred sailing.
+With the ferry booking process starting a year in advance of the upcoming event, not all customers book a ticket and pay deposit proceeds and pay the final balance.
+All unpaid bookings are held in the system before being released to the public in early March; this is the last chance you will have to secure your preferred sailing.
 You can also use this opportunity to change your original sailing if you prefer different dates or times.
-Please note however that over the last couple of years the number of sailings which have been cancelled due to non payment have decreased and there is no guarantee that you will get a sailing if you wait until March.
+However, over the last couple of years, the number of sailings that have been cancelled due to non-payment has decreased, and there is no guarantee that you will get a sailing if you wait until March.

 Are there still sailings available for next year’s event?